 Booking photo for Shawn Andrews (Courtesy: Cache County Jail).

-LOGAN — A competency hearing has been scheduled for a 28-year-old North Logan man accused of stabbing and killing his mother.
+LOGAN — A competency evaluation has been delayed for the 28-year-old Logan man suspected of stabbing and killing his mother last year.
 Shawn R. Andrews is being held in the Cache County Jail since being arrested November 23.

-Andrews appeared in 1st District Court Monday morning, appearing by video from jail.
+Andrews appeared briefly in 1st District Court Tuesday morning.
 He has been charged with murder, a first-degree felony; and three counts of obstruction of justice, a third-degree felony.

-According to a probable cause affidavit, police officers found Debra Andrews lying on the floor, just inside the front door of her North Logan apartment, on the afternoon of November 23.
+According to a probable cause affidavit, police officers found Andrews’ mother, Debra Andrews, lying on the floor, just inside the front door of her North Logan apartment, on the afternoon of November 23.
 A cellphone and set of dentures were near her head.
 An empty bottle of alcohol was on a coffee table nearby.

 Andrews remains in jail, being held without bail.
 He could face up to life in prison if convicted.